FAQs on how to claim a pension from abroad

 Reply: If you have stated on your application for a Finnish pension that you are also applying for a pension from a social security agreement country, the Finnish Centre for Pensions will send you application instructions and an application form in line with the social security agreement.
 Finland has signed mutual social security agreements with each social security agreement country.
 The application processes of the different social security agreement countries differ from each other.

-How do I apply for a pension from a country that does not have a social security agreement with Finland?
+How do I apply for a pension from a non-EU/EEA country or a country with which Finland does not have a social security agreement?

 Question: I have worked in Russia for a few years.
 How can I find out if I have a right to a pension from Russia, and how can I apply for that pension?

 Reply: Since Finland and Russia do not have a social security agreement, the Finnish Centre for Pensions cannot forward your application to Russia.
 Instead, you have to find out your right to a pension and how to apply for it from Russia on your own.
 Työeläke.fi contains a list of countries that pay pensions to Finland under the EU Regulation or a social security agreement.
 You have to apply for a pension from any other countries on your own.
 It is also possible that some of the so-called non-agreement countries do not pay pensions to Finland.